-Sweet and salty, crisp and chewy, and just begging to be eaten warm from the oven, these Gluten-Free & Dairy-Free Chocolate Chip Cookies are my go-to classic cookie.
-They taste amazingly buttery and rich, so even your non-GF, DF friends will crave them!
+Sweet and salty, crisp and chewy, and just begging to be eaten warm from the oven, these Gluten-Free Chocolate Chip Cookies are my favorite gluten-free cookies.
+They taste amazingly buttery and rich, so even your non-GF friends will crave them!

 This recipe was originally published on November 28, 2021.
-It was updated with new photos and information on November 20, 2022.
+It was updated with new information on August 26, 2024.

-These gluten-free dairy-free cookies are made with mostly pantry ingredients.
+These gluten-free cookies are made with mostly pantry ingredients.
 Here’s what you’ll need:

 - Brown sugar - Either dark or light brown will work, though dark will have more of a molasses flavor.